Facebook

 • Epstein-Barr Virus Antibody Titers can help distinguish acute infection from past infection with EBV

-To relieve typical symptoms:
+To relieve typical mononucleosis symptoms:

 • Take acetaminophen or ibuprofen for pain and fever.